Tirow and Håfa adai!

 Reef Threats

-Rising sea surface temperatures, sea level rise, ocean acidification, and increased extreme weather events are all global threats that threaten reefs in the Marianas.
+Human-caused climate change is causing increased sea surface temperatures, sea level rise, ocean acidification, and increased extreme weather events; all of which threaten reefs in the Marianas.
 In addition to these global threats, reefs in the Marianas face significant local threats as well.

 • Harmful soil erosion and sediment runoff are caused by poor erosion control during construction, as well as deforestation from frequent wildfires and invasive species.
 Increased development from growing populations has also caused polluted stormwater runoff and nutrient discharges from water purification systems.